DiegoE0127/Senior-Project/README.md

 # Final Words

 I'm making this repo public because I want you to see how many different components come together to create this project.
-And I also want you to experiment with it for yourself, changing elements and even changing the credits text.
+And I also want you to experiment with it for yourself, changing elements and making it your own.

 But ye, hope you enjoy my project and happy coding!